-Envisioning a situation where the source turns on in radio and then only becomes X-ray visible appears to require a magnetospheric origin where the field geometry becomes conducive to radio pulsing through some instability or other means, such as reconnection due the `diocotron' instability \cite{pet16} -- an anlogue of Kelvin-Helmholtz in collisionless plasmas -- in a differentially rotating magnetosphere.
-One may imagine then that there is a backreaction realised at the surface such that local and some global heating occurs which then dissipates faster than the magnetospheric twist.
+Envisioning a situation where the source turns on in radio and \emph{then} becomes X-ray visible appears to require a magnetospheric origin where the field geometry becomes conducive to radio pulsing through an instability or other means.
+One may imagine that there is a backreaction realised at the surface such that local and some global heating occurs which then dissipates faster than the magnetospheric twist.
 This could, in principle, source radio activation \emph{followed} by X-rays, with persistent but waning radio as observed.

-This however, appears difficult from an energetics perspective.
-The area of a spot produced due to backflow can be parameterised as
+This appears difficult from an energetics perspective though.
+A spot produced due to backflow has an area of

 where $u$ effectively determines the size of the current-carrying bundle where particles are created due to enhanced twist.
 For DA J1832 with a spot of size $\sim 100$~m we have $u \sim 10^{-4}$.
-The anticipated luminosity of the spot due to kinetic heating reads \cite{belo09}
+The anticipated luminosity of the spot due to kinetic heating reads \citep{belo09}

 where $V_{9}$ is a threshold voltage (in units of $10^{9}$~V), defined as the value of the electrostatic potential $\Phi_{e}$ whereupon copious particle supply is available to carry large currents, and $\psi$ denotes the toroidal twist.
-The luminosity decay timescale in this picture reads \cite{belo09}
+The luminosity decay timescale in this picture reads \citep{belo09}